opencast/appkit/README.md

 ## Color Scheme Switching

 Appkit provides utlities to have multiple color schemes in your app: `useColorScheme` and `ColorSchemeProvider`.
-(Note: currently it only supports "light" and "dark"!
-This might be expanded in the future.)
+This currently supports `light`, `dark`, `light-high-contrast` and `dark-high-contrast`.
+If your app does not support high contrast modes, you can disable those.
 See the [documentation on `ColorSchemeProvider`](./src/colorScheme.tsx) to understand how this system works and what you have to do to set it up.